Constantly got the low battery blues? Try cutting back on Wi-Fi to boost your phone's battery lifespan.

 That's because Wi-Fi scanning isn't about finding a network for you to connect to.
 It's actually part of the location services on your phone, meaning that it's scanning for networks to get a better idea of where you are at any given time.

-It sounds sinister, but it's the feature that allows Google Assistant to tell you about all the cool stuff in your immediate vicinity.
+It sounds sinister, but it's the feature that allows services like Siri and Google Assistant to tell you about all the cool stuff in your immediate vicinity.

 But it does use up battery along the way, so here's how to disable it.

 You may think you'll find it tucked away inside your Wireless Network options but no, it's not there.
 In fact, if your phone doesn't have a search function in the settings, it can be tricky to locate.

 In a pure form of Android, such as the one found in the Pixel range from Google, it's actually in the Security and Location settings.

 You'll find it at "Security & Location".
 Under the "Privacy" subhead, tap "Location" then tap "Scanning".
 You'll have the option to turn off both Wi-Fi and Bluetooth scanning if you like.